greenelab/deep-review/sections/04_study.md

-If tracking processes over time is not the limiting factor, single-cell techniques can provide maximal resolution compared to averaging across all cells in bulk tissue, enabling the study of transcriptional bursting with single-cell FISH or the heterogeneity of epigenetic patterns with single-cell Hi-C or ATAC-seq [@tag:Liu2016_sc_transcriptome @tag:Vera2016_sc_analysis].
+If tracking processes over time is not the limiting factor, single-cell techniques can provide maximal resolution compared to averaging across all cells in bulk tissue, enabling the study of transcriptional bursting with single-cell fluorescence in situ hybridization or the heterogeneity of epigenetic patterns with single-cell Hi-C or ATAC-seq [@tag:Liu2016_sc_transcriptome @tag:Vera2016_sc_analysis].
 Joint profiling of single-cell epigenetic and transcriptional states provides unprecedented views of regulatory processes [@doi:10.1101/138685].